rchari66/vdock/README.md

 publishDir = "../site"
 ```

-More info will be added soon.
+More info on how to use `vdock-hugo` will be added soon.